kevgo/tricorder/README.md

 ## Q & A

-> Does Tricorder lock me into specific tooling choices?
+> Does Tricorder lock me into its tooling choices?

-No. You can customize the tools Tricorder uses in the config file.
+You can enable and disable the tools you want or don't want Tricorder to run in the Tricorder config file.

 > I want to use a linter or formatter that isn't supported by Tricorder.

-Send a pull request or ticket!
+Send a ticket or pull request!

 ## Installation